by Mike Retzlaff

 What I’ve gleaned from credible sources is that when you pressurize the ferment, CO2 becomes saturated in the beer which stresses the yeast and can lead to several bad things.

-- The stress on the yeast causes a decline in optimal health which promotes eventual mutation.
+- The stress on the yeast causes a decline in optimal health which can promote eventual mutation.
 If you want to “bank” your yeast for reuse, this can be a real problem.

 - It can cause an increase in sulfur production.